A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Private Medicare Advantage plans are an alternative to Original Medicare, and are available in all counties in Arkansas for 2023 coverage, although the service areas vary by plan, with availability varying across the state.
 The number of Medicare Advantage plan options for 2023 ranges from 28 in Howard County, to 63 in Conway County.

-Only 22% of Arkansas Medicare beneficiaries had Medicare Advantage plans as of 2018, versus a nationwide average of 34%.
-But the share of Medicare beneficiaries with Medicare Advantage plans in Arkansas had grown to 43% by mid-2023, in line with the nationwide increase in Medicare Advantage enrollment.
-As of May 2023, there were 285,871 Arkansas residents with private Medicare coverage, while the other 378,542 beneficiaries had coverage under Original Medicare.
+45% of Arkansas Medicare beneficiaries have Medicare Advantage plans as of June 2024,1 versus a nationwide average of 50%.4 As of June 2024, there were 305,454 Arkansas residents with private Medicare coverage, while the other 368,715 beneficiaries had coverage under Original Medicare.1

 Original Medicare includes Medicare Part A (hospital coverage) and Medicare Part B (medical/physician/outpatient coverage).
 The coverage is provided directly by the federal government, and enrollees have access to a nationwide network of providers.
 But people with Original Medicare need additional supplemental coverage (from an employer-sponsored plan, Medicaid, Medigap plans, and/or Medicare Part D plans) for things like prescription drugs and out-of-pocket costs (out-of-pocket costs are not capped under Original Medicare).

-Medicare Advantage plans include all of the benefits of Medicare Parts A and B, although out-of-pocket costs will differ significantly as Advantage plans set their own copays, deductibles, and coinsurance levels, within an allowable range established by the federal government (in 2023, the maximum out-of-pocket limit for Part A and B services under Medicare Advantage plans is $8,300; this limit increases to $8,850 in 2024).
-Advantage plans usually also have additional benefits, such as integrated Part D coverage for prescription drugs, and coverage for things like dental and vision care.
+Medicare Advantage plans include all of the benefits of Medicare Parts A and B, although out-of-pocket costs will differ significantly as Advantage plans set their own copays, deductibles, and coinsurance levels, within an allowable range established by the federal government – in 2024, the maximum out-of-pocket limit for Part A and B services under Medicare Advantage plans is $8,850.5 Advantage plans usually also have additional benefits, such as integrated Part D coverage for prescription drugs, and coverage for things like dental and vision care.

 But Medicare Advantage insurers establish their own provider networks, which are generally localized and more limited than the nationwide network for Original Medicare.
 And out-of-pocket costs for Medicare Advantage plans are often higher than they would be if a beneficiary had Original Medicare plus a Medigap plan — but the latter combination also tends to have higher monthly premiums than a Medicare Advantage plan.
 There are pros and cons to either alternative, and no single solution works for everyone.